Jacques de Lalaing: His life—a model of medieval chivalry

-In 1449, Jacques traveled to Stirling, Scotland, to fight against members of the Douglas clan at the court of King James II of Scotland.
-A combat of six took place, with Jacques fighting alongside his uncle Simon de Lalaing and a squire from Brittany named Herve de Meriadec.
-Their opponents were James Douglas the brother of the Earl of Douglas, another James Douglas, and John Ross of Halket.
+Jacques de Lalaing travelled to Stirling Castle, Scotland, for a tournament held on Shrove Tuesday 1449.
+He fought members of the Douglas clan at the court of King James II of Scotland.
+A combat of six took place, with Jacques fighting alongside his uncle Simon de Lalaing and a squire from Brittany named Hervey de Meriadet.
+Their opponents were James Douglas the brother of the Earl of Douglas, James Douglas of Ralstoun, and John Ross of Hawkhead.
 The audience numbered five or six thousand.
 Jacques' side was victorious.
+James II knighted the six combatants before the tournament and congratulated them afterwards.

 After the victory in Scotland, Jacques and his companions traveled to England where they were denied permission to fight by King Henry VI of England.
 But shortly before his departure to return home, Jacques was challenged by an English squire named Thomas Que to fight in Burgundy.
-This combat took place later in 1449 in Bruges, Flanders with the Duke of Burgundy as referee.
+This combat took place later in 1449 in Bruges, Flanders with the Duke of Burgundy as referee, at a tournament held to celebrate the marriage of James II of Scotland and Mary of Guelders.
 While initially Thomas' poleaxe was disqualified due to its being oversized and oversharp, he pleaded so persistently that Jacques allowed its use.
 During combat, Jacque was stabbed through the wrist by Thomas' poleaxe, but went on to win the combat anyway.

 Later, on that same day, Jacques announced his intention to raise a pavilion and have a pas d'armes (passage of arms).
 He desired to take on all comers for a set time period, specifically on the first day of every month for a year.
 Jacques' pas d'armes challenge was officially known as the Passage of the Fountain of Tears.
 This was due to the pavilion being next to a fountain with a statue of a weeping woman.
 In keeping with this theme, Jacques fought in a white surcoat decorated with a pattern of blue tears.
 The reason given for having this pas d'armes was that Jacques wanted to fight 30 men before his 30th birthday.
 It lasted from 1 November 1449 to 30 September 1450.